Skip to content

 Summary

-• To mitigate climate change, we need to stop emitting greenhouse gases and transition from our carbon-based economyfrom burning fossil fuels and from agricultureto a zero-carbon economy.
+• To mitigate climate change, we need to stop emitting greenhouse gases and transition from our carbon-based economyfrom burning fossil fuels and agricultureto a zero-carbon economy.

 • The carbon credits they are allowed to emit is gradually being reduced, so that by 2050, they won’t be allowed to emit any at all.
 If they emit more than they are allowed, they must buy carbon credits from others within the ETS scheme or directly from the Government, specifically, the Environmental Protection Agency.